razvantomegea/movin-contracts/Whitepaper.md

 - No burn fee on claiming staking rewards
 - 1% burn fee on unstaking (`UNSTAKE_BURN_FEES_PERCENT`)

+#### Restaking

+- Users can restake their tokens once the lock period has expired
+- Restaking avoids the 1% burn fee that would occur with unstaking
+- Users can choose a new lock period (1, 3, 6, 12, or 24 months) for the restaked tokens
+- 24-month restaking option is reserved for premium users only
+- Restaking creates a new stake with the original amount and resets the lock period
+- Original stake is removed and a new stake is created with the full amount preserved

 ### 3. Activity Tracking System

 #### Steps Tracking